pudly/schmopera-hugo/content/articles/pagliacci-alone-makes-festive-shocking-season-opener.md

 +++
 Imagine for a second the following scene: an audience is ushered into a relatively small carnival by a train of clowns playing March of the Gladiators on kazoos.
 To one side, a matching game with ducks floating in water: whoever gets a matching pair wins a rubber ducky.
 To another, a refreshments table that sells saltwater taffy and cotton candy, among other popular carnival treats.
 Next to that, a stage shared alternately by an amateur choir and a duo of young jugglers.

+> The effect was disarming in a way that left the audience unprepared.

 In the center of it all, a clown blows bubbles next to someone blowing balloon animals while watching a plastic trombone.
 And there you are, animatedly chatting with friends as, with a blast of confetti, a tent opens up and you are beckoned into a theater area.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1569693082/media/2019/09/PagBLO2019-PAG-1LizaVoll_xu0b7x.jpg){{% /md %}}